 What Are Mobile Home Loans?

 A mobile home loan is a type of loan used to finance a mobile home purchase.
 Since mobile homes are considered personal property (as opposed to real estate), financing is typically acquired with a personal loan.

-In-House Financing From An RV Dealer
+In-House RV Financing From A Dealer

 Like with most vehicles, you may find a variety of financing packages through an RV dealership.
-So, rather than applying with a bank or other traditional lender, you would send installments directly to the dealer until your repayment plan is finished, with the vehicle’s title serving as collateral the whole time.
+So, rather than applying with a bank or other traditional lender.
+You would send installments directly to the dealer until your repayment plan is finished, with the vehicle’s title serving as collateral the whole time.

 If you’d prefer to avoid in-house financing, you can also apply for an auto loan through a conventional lender, then use it to finance almost any new or used RV.
 Here, the vehicle’s title may again be used as collateral until your repayment plan is complete.

-While an auto loan can offer up similar benefits if you have healthy finances, qualifying may be slightly more challenging because, like most vehicles, RVs and mobile homes quickly lose value over time.
+While an auto loan can offer up similar benefits if you have healthy finances.
+Qualifying may be slightly more challenging because, like most vehicles, RVs and mobile homes quickly lose value over time.
 If you cannot make payments as agreed, the lender may need to repossess an asset that they would have less chance of reselling in the future.